Chapter 3 Graphing and describing variables

 The information in the Console tells you that there are 12 states in the dataframe that are classified as being in the midwest, 9 that are classified as being in the northeast, 17 in the south, and 13 in the west.
 The next column to the right tells you what percent of states are in each category.

-Regarding the dispersion of this variable, we can note that no region has a majority of states, and the states seem to be reasonably evenly distributed across regions, with 33.3% of states in the modal region (the south) and 17.6% of states in the least common region (the northeast).
+Regarding the dispersion of this variable, we can look the frequency table and note that no region has a majority of states, and the states seem to be reasonably evenly distributed across regions, with 33.3% of states in the modal region (the south) and 17.6% of states in the least common region (the northeast).

 With ordinal variables, we can use the same techniques that we use for nominal variables but with one exception: since the order of the possible values does give us important information for ordinal variables, the cumulative percent also gives us useful information.
 Thus, we can ask R to report the cumulative percent too.
-Let’s try it with the results of the question “how important is religion to you?” that was asked in the 2020 ANES survey.
+Let’s try it with the results of the question “how frequently do you attend religious services?” that was asked in the 2024 ANES survey.
 We can use this command (notice how we are now writing cum.percent=TRUE because we are dealing with an ordinal variable):

 ## Frequency %(NA+) cum.%(NA+) %(NA-) cum.%(NA-)